zlj-zz/pigit/README.md

 [![pypi_version](https://img.shields.io/pypi/v/pigit?label=pypi)](https://pypi.org/project/pigit)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 A terminal tool for git.
+Read as [Pi Git], meaning to use git like pig it.
 When we use git, do you feel very uncomfortable with too long commands.
 For example: `git status --short`, this project can help you improve it.
 This project is written in Python.
 Now most UNIX like systems come with Python.
 So you can easily install and use it.

 ## Usage